astropy/astropy/docs/nddata/nddata.rst

 `~astropy.nddata.NDData` with appropriate propagation of uncertainties, masks, and units.

-For example, let's work on the the following ``data`` with a mask, unit, and (uniform) uncertainty::
+For example, let's work on the following ``data`` with a mask, unit, and (uniform) uncertainty::

     >>> import numpy as np